Overview

 | General public | Free |

-The gallery is fully accessible: a ramp leads to the main entrance, doorways are wide, a lift serves all floors, and disabled toilet facilities are available.
-Wheelchairs can be borrowed at the reception desk if needed.
+The gallery is fully accessible: a ramp leads to the main entrance, doorways are wide, a lift serves all floors and there are disabled toilets.
+Wheelchairs can be borrowed at reception.

-Getting There The Carnegie Building is a short walk from Limerick’s main train station (Limerick Junction) and from the city’s bus hub.
-If you arrive by car, limited on‑street parking is available on Pery Square; a paid car park is located a few minutes’ walk away on O’Connell Street.
-Secure bike racks are provided near the entrance.
+Getting there The Carnegie Building is a short walk from Limerick’s main train station and the bus hub.
+By car, on-street parking on Pery Square is limited, with a paid car park a few minutes’ walk away on O’Connell Street.
+There are secure bike racks near the entrance.

 - Website: Limerick City Gallery of Art